 Adult Protective Services (APS) is a state mandated program dedicated to maintaining the health and safety of elders and dependent adults subjected to neglect, abuse, or exploitation, or who are unable to protect their own interests.
 An elder is a person 65 years of age or older.
 A dependent adult is a person between the ages of 18 and 64 who is unable to protect his or her rights, including but not limited to persons who have physical or development disabilities or whose physical or mental abilities have diminished because of age.

-In addition to investigating allegations of abuse or neglect, APS social workers may assist elders and dependent adults of Sacramento County in the following ways:
+In addition to investigating allegations of abuse or neglect, Sacramento County APS assist elders and dependent adults of Sacramento County in the following ways: